How Many Guitar Chords Are There?

 Minor Chords

 Minor chords, in contrast, have a sad or contemplative feel.
 They are formed by playing the root note, followed by a minor third interval.
 And then a perfect fifth interval.
-The minor third interval gives the chord its distinct sound.
+The minor third interval gives the chord its sound.

 This makes it a staple in genres such as blues, jazz, and classical.
 A popular song that features minor chords includes Yesterday by The Beatles.